 “I do not understand what I do.
 For what I want to do I do not do, but what I hate I do.”

 This is strikingly similar to the wording of Step One in the Proactive Twelve Steps.
 So you can say it’s what happens to you when you feel stuck.
 And you can also say that this is essentially part of the human condition, and we experience it more acutely when we’re stuck.

 However, in Paul’s conception and in Christianity, you cannot resolve this from inside.
 Because, in a fundamentalist Christian outlook, all humans are born sinners:

 “As it is, it is no longer I myself who do it, but it is sin living in me.”

 In fact, you would be told that trying to resolve it from inside only increases your isolation from the source of grace, which is God.

-In contrast, a proactive and mindful approach invites us to find something that is inside us, as in all human beings.
+In contrast, a proactive and mindful approach invites you to find something that is inside you, as in all human beings.
 That something is the potential that we all have to find resilience.
 The human ability to grow and change when we stop getting in our own way.